ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 The selected JVM implementations exhibit varying levels of energy efficiency depending on the software and workloads tested, often displaying significant differences.

-At the cost of increased compilation expenses and excluding the Renaissance Benchmark Suite (due to its lack of support for Ahead-of-Time compilation), GraalVM Native Image showcased the highest energy efficiency overall for the runtime execution.
+At the cost of increased compilation expenses and excluding the Renaissance benchmark suite (due to its lack of support for Ahead-of-Time compilation), GraalVM Native Image showcased the highest energy efficiency overall for the runtime execution.

 OpenJDK HotSpot VM, Oracle GraalVM, and GraalVM CE exhibited similar efficiency in the majority of tests, with marginal differences.